ParabolInc/parabol/CONTRIBUTING.md

 ## Conversion rate

-At present, 100 points convert to options for 10,000 shares in Parabol Inc.
+At present, 100 points convert to options for 1,400 shares in Parabol Inc.
-With 10,000,000 shares outstanding, that’s 0.1% of the company.
+With 13,468,000 shares outstanding, that’s roughly 0.01% of the company.

 We'll convert for you every time you hit a new 100 point threshold.
 That is to say, 200 points, 300 points, and so on.